Movatterモバイル変換

 Charles III is the current King of the United Kingdom.

 On 1 January 1801, theKingdom of Great Britain and theKingdom of Ireland merged to create theUnited Kingdom of Great Britain and Ireland.
 This later became theUnited Kingdom of Great Britain and Northern Ireland upon the secession of theIrish Free State (now theRepublic of Ireland) in the 1920s.
-British monarchs have also held various other titles reflecting their claims outside of the United Kingdom, includingElector of Hanover,Emperor of India, andHead of the Commonwealth; they also hold various secondary titles for land within the United Kingdom, such as theDuchy of Lancaster.
+British monarchs have also held various other titles reflecting their claims outside of the United Kingdom, includingKing of Hanover,Emperor of India, andHead of the Commonwealth.
+The title of monarch also comes with various secondary titles for land within the United Kingdom, such as theDuchy of Lancaster.

 Background